 - The chance to join an exclusive group of scholars while studying at a leading American university

-- Trips to major U.S. cities like New York City, San Francisco and Washington, D.C.
+- A trip to a major U.S. city like New York City, San Francisco and Washington, D.C.

 Watanabe Scholars are eligible to attend Brandeis University as undergraduate students, as well as the following graduate programs:

 Exchange students from partner programs are also eligible for the scholarship.
 Students interested in learning more about the TWISP are encouraged to email firstname.lastname@example.org.

 TWISP applicants must be Japanese nationals enrolled at or alumni of a Brandeis partner university in Japan.
 Exchange students from partner programs are also eligible.